explorerjs32/rho_data_reduction_pipeline/README.md

 - `-f` or `--flat_frames`: Directory where the flat frames are stored.
 - `-l` or `--light_frames`: Directory where the light (science) frames are stored.

+For example, when running from the command line, in the rho_data_reduction_pipeline folder: python data_reduction_codes/image_reduction.py -D data/2024-04-15/
+NOTE: you must add the "/" at the end of the directory specifying where the data is located, or the program will not be able to navigate inside that folder